-Most seniors probably don’t consider building and maintaining credit a top financial issue.
+Most seniors probably don’t consider building and maintaining credit to be a top financial issue.
 After all, the home and car are paid off and everything else is contained within a careful budget, right?

 Not exactly.
-While that may have been the norm for many retirees in the past, it is changing with this generation of seniors.
+While that might have been the norm for many retirees in the past, it is changing with this generation of seniors.

 In real terms, debt in the hands of Americans ages 50 to 80 increased by 59 percent between 2003 and 2015, according to a report published by the Federal Reserve Bank of New York.
-During this period, per capita debt at age 65 grew by 48 percent, while it declined 12 percent for 30-year-olds.
-The senior borrowers had 47 percent more home-secured loans (an increase of $11,191 per capita), 29 percent more auto loan debt ($1,102 up, per capita) and 886 percent more student loan debt ($857 increase, per capita) over this period.
+During this period, per capita debt at age 65 grew by 48 percent, with big increases in mortgage, auto loan and student loan debt.

-Seniors who are managing well on Social Security plus their retirement plans might be tempted to go cash-only.
-Bad idea, warns credit expert Curtis Arnold.
+Seniors managing well on Social Security plus their retirement plans might be tempted to go cash-only.
+But that is a bad idea, warns credit expert Curtis Arnold.

 The trick is to use that credit card, but pay off the full balance each month.
 That way you’re charging only what you can actually afford, and you won’t accumulate a larger balance from month to month, which can be detrimental to your credit score.

 Consumer advocate Beverly Harzog regularly hears from divorced or widowed senior women whose husbands handled all the finances.
 Never having signed for loans and never having had credit cards in their own names can make them invisible to the big three credit bureaus — and give them little access to loans.